peterkrull/pythonAlgorandWallet/README.md

-# algoWalletPy
+# Algorand Wallet written in Python (CLI, only for now)

 Algorand wallet written in Python, to allow for signing of transactions and interacting with the Algorand blockchain.

+_Better description coming_